billyshin/PiMachineLearning/README.md

 # PiMachineLearning

 This repo consists of multiple ARM Machine Learning projects.
+Raspbeery Pi is used for the entire projects.

 ## Introduction